prasidhajagtap/Nyaya-Decoder/README.md

 **Live URL:** https://prasidhajagtap.github.io/Nyaya-Decoder/
 **Repository:** https://github.com/prasidhajagtap/Nyaya-Decoder
 **Last Updated:** May 2025
-**Current Version:** v1.3
+**Current Version:** v2.0

 ---

 ## Project Purpose

 Law Made Simple is a free, public-facing web tool that helps men in India search and understand any Indian law in plain language.
-It addresses the critical gap where men facing false accusations or gender-biased legal situations cannot access or understand their own rights due to complex legal language.
+It addresses the critical gap where men facing false accusations or gender-biased legal situations cannot access or understand their rights due to complex legal language.

-Every search returns the actual statute text, a plain language explanation, how the law affects men specifically, key court judgments, and a step-by-step action plan.
+Every search returns a law summary, plain language explanation, how the law affects men specifically, key court judgments, and a step-by-step action plan.
 Explanations can be translated to Hindi and Marathi with full legal context preserved.

 ---